agsh/onvif/README.md

 There are several common methods that work without credentials.
 Here are they: `getSystemDateAndTime`.

 ### getSystemDateAndTime(callback)
-Returns an object with camera DateTime
+Returns an Date object with current camera datetime

+### getDeviceInformation(callback)
+Returns a device information, such as manufacturer, model and firmware version

 And with credentials (with passed `username` and `password` in object):

 ### getServices(callback)
-Returns in callback and assigns to #services property an array consists of objects with properties: `namespace`, `XAddr`, `version`
+Returns in callback and assigns to `#services` property an array consists of objects with properties: `namespace`, `XAddr`, `version`

+### getStreamUri(options, callback)
+Returns a URI that can be used to initiate a live media stream using RTSP as the control protocol The options are:

+* `stream` (optional) - defines if a multicast or unicast stream is requested.
+Possible values are: 'RTP-Unicast' (default), 'RTP-Multicast'
+* `protocol` (optional) - defines the network protocol for streaming.
+Possible values are: 'UDP', 'TCP', 'RTSP' (default), 'HTTP'
+* `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`

+### getPresets(options, callback)
+Returns the saved presets as an a key-value object where the key is the name of a preset and a value is a preset token.
+This method also stores the presets information in a `#presets` property of an object.

+The options are:

+* `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`